ashleydavis/taskboard-vscode-extension/Readme.md

 A Kanban board extension for Visual Studio Code.

-Edit your [todo.md format](https://github.com/todomd/todo.md) markdown files a Kanban boards without leaving VS Code!
+Edit your [todo.md format](https://github.com/todomd/todo.md) markdown files as Kanban boards without leaving VS Code!

 I've live streamed the development of this project on Twitch.